stoeps13/connections-doc/source/connectors/admin/t_files_plugin_install_custom.md

 **Attention:** Activities and Status Updates depend on the Business Card plug-in.
 Do not remove the Business Card plug-in if you are installing Activities or Status Updates.

+!!! note
-**Note:** Customizing the installation of the HCL Connections plug-ins is supported only for the Windows platform.
+    Customizing the installation of the HCL Connections plug-ins is supported only for the Windows platform.
 Currently there is no plan to support the Mac platform.

 Customize the installer to install parts of the plug-ins so that they are integrated with the IBM Notes client.
 For example, if you do not want to deploy Status Updates, you can exclude that plug-in from the installation by commenting it out in the install.addon.xml file.